IMS-TEAM-1/logbook/Valentin logbooks/Logbook week 4.md

 # **Day by day**
 *Monday*
-- Work on the API Routes
+- Continue to work on the API and fix bugs

 *Tuesday*
-- Work on the API Routes
+- Continue to work on the API and fix bugs

 *Wednesday*
-- Work on the API Controllers
+- Continue to work on the API and fix bugs

 *Thursday*
-- Work on the API Controllers
+- Continue to work on the API and fix bugs

 *Friday*
-- Work on the API Controllers
+- Continue to work on the API and fix bugs